mavickers/Bank/Bank/readme.md

 A url path is built using the assembly name, namespace and facade filename from the registered embedded resource.
 When the request is received using this path, the Bank middleware intervenes, looking up the path in its registered resources and serving the content in the response.

+### Additional Notes

-Note the cache-busting querystring added to the src attribute.
+* Notice the cache-busting querystring added to the src attribute when the html helper renders the script tag.
 This is an optional feature that is turned **off** by default.
 The RendedEmbeddedResource method call in the example above includes a **true** value for the cache-busting parameter which outputs the cache-busting querystring.
 The cache-busting value is regenerated each time the web app starts.
+* Because this library facilitates the serving of assets that are embedded in .Net dlls, those assets are automatically cached in memory with the dll and are not continually read from the file system.
+The serving of these assets should be performant, but at the cost of memory usage.
+Beware of embedding lots of large assets (such as images).